alphagov/govuk-design-system/src/components/exit-this-page/index.md

 When the user interacts with the 'secondary link', it will perform the same action as pressing the button to activate Exit this Page.

-{{ example({group: "components", item: "exit-this-page", example: "secondary-link", html: true, nunjucks: true, open: false, size: "s"}) }}
+{{ example({ group: "components", item: "exit-this-page", example: "secondary-link", html: true, nunjucks: true, open: false, size: "s" }) }}

 The `href` for the 'secondary link' should be the same as the URL used for the button.